pedrorrivero/qrand/README.md

 # Acknowledgements

-Parts of this software's source code have been borrowed from the [qRNG](https://github.com/ozanerhansha/qRNG) project, which is licensed under the [GPL v3](https://github.com/ozanerhansha/qRNG/blob/master/LICENSE) license.
+Parts of this software's source code have been borrowed from the [qRNG](https://github.com/ozanerhansha/qRNG) project, which is licensed under the [GNU GPLv3](https://github.com/ozanerhansha/qRNG/blob/master/LICENSE) license.
 Copyright notice and state changes can be found as a docstring wherever this applies.

 ---
-(c) 2020 Pedro Rivero
+(c) Copyright 2020 Pedro Rivero